sentclose/sentc-docs/docs/guide/advanced/end-to-end-encrypted-database.md

 | 124 | John       | Snowing   | 55  |
 | 125 | Johnny     | Depp      | 60  |

 In the real world the data is end-to-end encrypted in your group.
-The problem, you can't do anything with it, except storing them.
+The problem is, you can't do anything with it, except storing them.

 ### Searchable

-Create a 2nd table for the search hashes of each column you want to query and link it to your users table.
+Create a second table for the search hashes of each column you want to query and link it to your users' table.

 Table: user_hash: